tejasanilshah/the-joy-of-easycrypt/01-preface/README.md

 Additionally, a high barrier to entry to the field compounds the problem of protocols being left unverified.
 This is because teams developing protocols can't spend the time and effort required to go through the process of formally verifying them.

-In the end, the benefits of formal verification can seem marginal as the tools themselves can have flaws, leading to the philosophical conundrum of \enquote{Who will guard the guards themselves?}
+In the end, the benefits of formal verification can seem marginal as the tools themselves can have flaws, leading to the philosophical conundrum of "Who will guard the guards themselves?"

 As a response to these challenges, the field offers the following rebuttals:
 1. The field is still new, and the tooling is undergoing active development.
 Once the tools mature and are easier to use, we can expect the industry to move in the direction of requiring formal verification for protocols to be put into use.
 For instance, the development of the 5G protocol happened in close [collaboration with the formal verification community](https://arxiv.org/pdf/1806.10360.pdf) and is an encouraging move in the right direction